echopen/echopen_prototyping/stable/requirements/specifications/mobile-app.md

 * The image intensity can also be amplified uniformally through a gain filter

-3. Communication with echOpen hardware Device
+3.Communication with echOpen hardware Device

 image data are received as pixels streams in TCP, or local \(from an asset file\), format